Sensitive Skin: Signs, Causes, and Skincare

 -

-Can you use retinol if you have sensitive skin?
+Can I use retinol for my sensitive skin?

-Yes, you can use retinol while dealing with sensitive skin but it needs extra care.
-Start with the milder concentrations and gradually increase the frequency if your skin behaves well.
+Yes, you can use retinol while dealing with sensitive skin.
+Start with the milder concentrations and gradually increase the frequency.
+Check how your skin responds to retinol; if it irritates beyond the normal, see the doctor immediately.
+However, retinaldehyde can be a better alternative for retinol if your skin is sensitive or reactive.

 -